These fresh and flavorful baked fish tacos with mango salsa are made with broiled tilapia and topped with a sweet and spicy mango salsa.

 - Pre-heat broiler on high.
 Line a broiler pan with foil and spray with cooking spray.
-Arrange prepared fish filets in a single layer and broil until fish is golden brown the flakes easily with a fork, about 6-8 minutes.
+Season fish with Cajun seasoning and salt.
+Arrange prepared fish filets in a single layer and broil until fish is golden brown and flakes easily with a fork, about 6-8 minutes.

 - While the fish is broiling, prepare mango salsa by tossing together all ingredients in a medium bowl.
 Season with salt and pepper to taste.